 Project Overview

 In this course, students will design and build a complete enterprise class N-Layer application using Enterprise Java technologies, that meets a certain set of functional and technical requirements, as shown in the figure below.
 Groups will have the freedom to pick the application they want to design and develop.
-Example applications could include but are not limited to an:
+Example applications could include, but are not limited to:

 eCommerce application